luklewluk/SupercachePlugin/README.md

 ```
 $this->_helper->json($json);
 ```
-Unfortunately your response won't be cached because shutdown event is not called if you finished your action by the JSON helper.
+Unfortunately your response won't be cached because shutdown event can't be called.
 The easiest solution is replace it to:
 ```
-echo $this->_helper->json($json), false);
+echo $this->_helper->json($json, false);
 ```

 ### Cache cleaning